RajeshwariNavalur/M2-EmbSys/CaseStudy/Complex_EmbSys/README.md

 # V Model
 ![Vmodel](https://user-images.githubusercontent.com/98839182/154838144-54c6a596-d881-4a77-a6fc-0df5cc9eb75f.PNG)

 ## Requirements
 * The primary step in any project/case study is to collect the user and market Requirements, which are used to build the objectives of the project
 ## * High Level Requirements

-* Switching circuit.
+* Shall take input from the user based on Cooking Options.
-* Cooking Options.
+* Shall Detected  Vessel(whether placed on stove or not).
-* Detection of Vessel.
+* Shall  Producing enough amount of heat to cook.
-* Producing enough amount of heat to cook.
+* Shall take the power from Switching circuit.

  ## * Low Level Requirements
- * Led/lcd  Display.
+ * Shall display the user option on Led/lcd  Display.
- * Time changing option.
+ * Shall provide time changing option.
- * Temperature changing option.
+ * Shall provide Temperature changing option.

  ## System Design
  * This phase consists of block diagram, Flow chart, Behavioural diagram etc of the whole system.